tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 3_Building Supervised Learning Models/Readme.md

 - In a one-versus-one classification approach, how can the final class label be decided in case of a tie?
 Probability weighing

-- In a one-versus-one classification strategy, which method is typically used to determine the final predicted class?
+- Which voting scheme can be used to assign the final label in a one-versus-one classification approach?<br/>
-Popularity vote
+Popularity vote<br/>
+(In a one-versus-one strategy, the final class can be chosen by the popularity vote, where the class predicted by the most classifiers is assigned as the result.)

 ## Decision Tree